krotik/eliasdb/README.md

 ### Tutorial:

-To get an idea of what EliasDB is about have a look at the [tutorial](https://devt.de/krotik/eliasdb/src/master/examples/tutorial/doc/tutorial.md).
+To get an idea of what EliasDB is about have a look at the [tutorial](examples/tutorial/doc/tutorial.md).
 This tutorial will cover the basics of EQL and show how data is organized.

-There is a separate [tutorial](https://devt.de/krotik/eliasdb/src/master/examples/tutorial/doc/tutorial_graphql.md) on using ELiasDB with GraphQL.
+There is a separate [tutorial](examples/tutorial/doc/tutorial_graphql.md) on using ELiasDB with GraphQL.

 ### REST API:

 The terminal uses a REST API to communicate with the backend.
 The REST API can be browsed using a dynamically generated swagger.json definition (https://localhost:9090/db/swagger.json).
 You can browse the API of EliasDB's latest version [here](http://petstore.swagger.io/?url=https://devt.de/krotik/eliasdb/raw/master/swagger.json).

+### Clustering:

+EliasDB supports to be run in a cluster by joining multiple instances of EliasDB together.
+You can read more about it [here](cluster.md).

 ### Command line options
 The main EliasDB executable has two main tools: